 Given how long the global economy has been in the doldrums, however, it’s worth asking whether the forces slowing growth are merely temporary.
 Although economists and business leaders complain that a 2.5 percent global growth rate is painfully slow, prior to the 1800s, the world’s economy never grew that fast for long; in fact, it never topped one percent for a sustained period.
 Even after the Industrial Revolution began in the late eighteenth century, the average global growth rate rarely exceeded 2.5 percent.
 It was only with the massive baby boom following World War II that the global economy grew at an average pace close to four percent for several decades.
 That period was an anomaly, however—and should be recognized as such.

 The causes of the current slowdown can be summed up as the Three Ds: depopulation, deleveraging, and deglobalization.
 Between the end of World War II and the financial crisis of 2008, the global economy was supercharged by explosive population growth, a debt boom that fueled investment and boosted productivity, and an astonishing increase in cross-border flows of goods, money, and people.
-Today, all three trends have begun to sharply decelerate: families are having fewer children than they did in the
+Today, all three trends have begun to sharply decelerate: families are having fewer children than they did in the early

 Loading, please wait...